 SidPac is a short walk from the route of the MIT Tech Shuttle, which services Kendall Square.
 The nearest stops are Simmons Hall or Vassar/Mass Ave.

 The apartment can be reserved by any currently registered MIT-WHOI Joint Program student.
-No guests are allowed.
+No guests are allowed (this is a Joint Program specific policy).
 Students have access to all of the facilities at SidPac, and are entitled to the same rights and privileges as are the full-time residents of the building.
 The apartment can be used for short stays of 1-3 nights only.
-If the apartment is needed for longer stays, the student must contact the student reps at firstname.lastname@example.org.
+If the apartment is needed for longer stays, the student must contact the student reps at email@example.com.

-Students must apply at least 2 business days in advance.
+Students must apply at least 2 business days in advance and include a check-in time.

-This is to allow MIT Housing to make SidPac aware of the reservation, check that the student is a member of the JP, and activate the user’s MIT ID card.
+This is to allow MIT Housing to make SidPac aware of the reservation/alert the front desk staff to an arrival, and check that the student is a member of the JP.

 The desk is staffed from 7:30 AM to 11:30 PM.
 Please arrive within these hours to check in and pick up your key and access card.
 After-hour check-in is discouraged.

 After 11:30 PM, the SidPac front desk will not be staffed.
 Please use the white phone opposite the front desk.
-Call 31500 and talk to the house manager on duty.
-He/she should be able to let you in and give you the key.
+Call 617-253-1500 and talk to the house manager on duty, indicating a “Unit 12 lockout at SidPac”.
+They should be able to let you in and give you the key.

 We expect that users will make every effort to keep the apartment clean.
 That includes emptying the trash, putting away any personal items and leaving the apartment in a presentable state for the next user.

 To use the apartment, students must first complete a license agreement (one time only) in which the responsibilities of the user(s) and the rules of the building are defined.
+Please read this document carefully.
 The user must agree to these responsibilities and rules.

 Please fill out the Notification Form for each visit, using your MIT ID number (no substitutes).
 You must allow 48 hours before your intended stay.